 Amidst his homily, the bishop of Aberdeen, Hugh Gilbert, OSB., gave me a first-class relic of the man who was then only Blessed but, as of October 13, is known as Saint John Henry Newman.
 I was stunned, not only by the invaluable gift but by the friendship it represented.
-St. John Henry Newman (1801-1890) had been important for my Anglican faith, as before his conversion to the Catholic Faith he was a major leader of “Anglo-Catholicism” with which I identified.
+St. John Henry Newman (1801-1890) significantly influenced my Anglican faith.
+Before his conversion to the Catholic Faith, he led “Anglo-Catholicism,” with which I identified.

-Equally important for me was his journey into the Catholic Church which centered on the need for the Magisterium.
+Equally important for me was John Henry Newman’s journey into the Catholic Church.
+This journey centered around the need for the Magisterium.
 My own experience as an Anglican revealed that Anglicans had surrendered to theological pluralism and settled for mere political unity.
-In other words, Anglicans preferred not to decide what was true, or which theological perspective or interpretation was correct, only to get along despite deep doctrinal divergences.
+In other words, Anglicans preferred to avoid deciding what was true or which theological perspective or interpretation was correct for the sake of getting along.
+This creates doctrinal divergences.

-Even Scripture, often identified as the principal authority in Protestantism, could not function as a common authority, for all approaches were viewed as equally valid.
-Like Newman, I saw that God’s revelation was rendered ineffectual when it was neutralized by competing interpretations and interpretive methodologies.
-I took his point that for the natural development of doctrine over history to be healthy and productive, there needed to be a contemporary authority, a Magisterium, to resolve disputes and advance the Church’s understanding.
+Even Scripture, often identified as the principal authority in Protestantism, could not function as a common authority.
+Anglicans viewed all approaches as equally valid.
+Like Newman, I saw that competing interpretations and interpretive methodologies neutralized God’s Revelation.
+This rendered it ineffective.
+He argued that we need a contemporary authority for a healthy natural development of doctrine.
+I agree with this.
+I recognized that we need a Magisterium to resolve disputes and advance the Church’s understanding.

 Born in London on February 21, 1801, Newman was raised an evangelical Anglican, a religion of personal prayer and Bible reading, as he described it.
-He was educated at Oxford and became a fellow of Oriel College in 1822.
+Educated at Oxford, he became a fellow of Oriel College in 1822.
 After (Anglican) ordination, he was appointed vicar of St. Mary’s Church in 1828 as part of his university position.
-He became a renowned preacher who delighted his educated audience with sermons that were talked about throughout England (you can read them in his famous Parochial and Plain Sermons).
+Newman’s sermons spread throughout England, and he soon became a renowned preacher who delighted his audience (you can read them in his famous Parochial and Plain Sermons).

-Keep in mind that these sermons were around an hour long and comprised of complex, unforgiving, and lengthy sentences that Newman read in a soft, uninflected voice.
-They were cherished for their literary elegance as well as intellectual profundity.
-Indeed, Newman is regarded as one of the best English prose stylists and is the author of some of the Church’s most beautiful prayers, devotions, and hymns.
+Around an hour, these sermons comprised complex, unforgiving, and lengthy sentences that Newman read in a soft, uninflected voice.
+His listeners cherished these sermons for their literary elegance and intellectual profundity.
+Indeed, many regard Newman as one of the best English prose stylists and is the author of some of the Church’s most beautiful prayers, devotions, and hymns.
 In this article, we must be content with just one example: